 It gets bigger and bigger and bigger.

-And it was like a mob boss, uh, you know, trying to say Well, that's a disgrace to say, by the way.
+And it was like a mob boss, you know, trying to say.

-I have much more contact in a given day with Donald Trump than Jim Comey had in the very sh brief tenure before he was fired from his job.
+I have much more contact in a given day with Donald Trump than Jim Comey had in the very brief tenure before he was fired from his job.

-And that's just not that's just not true.
+And that's just not, that's just not true.

 He's saying what he thinks will sell books while the most scintillating.

-You know, his biggest sound bites of the week aren't even in the book.
+You know, his biggest soundbites of the week aren't even in the book.

 Plenty of people see them as leakers and having very casual relationships with the truth.

-I mean, what are we in this third grade here?
+I mean, what are we in?

-No, that would be that would be nursery school.
+No, that would be nursery school.

-The big problem, Kellyanne, with that is that well, that dossier we now know was used as the bulk of of information presented to a Pfizer court for a Pfizer warrant to spy on an opposition party, and it gets worse because it was a foreign national, Christopher Steele, using Hillary Clinton funneled money and using Russian sources that were never corroborated and it was never identified that it was her money.
+And it gets worse because it was a foreign national, Christopher Steele, using Hillary Clinton funneled money and using Russian sources that were never corroborated, and it was never identified that it was her money.

 That's a problem.